On-Demand Options

 Alejandra “Alex” Warner

-Ms. Warner has dedicated over 30 years to planning, designing, and constructing public facilities, with a strong focus on accessible design for the past 25 years.
-Her goal is to ensure that individuals of all abilities can enjoy the City of San Diego facilities.
-Ms. Warner has held positions in various departments, including Engineering, Parks, and Public Works, and is currently with the Sustainability and Mobility Department, specifically in the ADA Compliance and Accessibility Section.
+Architectural Engineering Access SpecialistMs.
+Warner has dedicated over 30 years to planning, designing, and constructing public facilities, focusing on accessible design for the past 25 years.
+Her goal is to ensure that individuals of all abilities can enjoy the facilities in the City of San Diego.
+Throughout her career, Ms. Warner has worked in various departments, including Engineering, Parks, and Public Works, and is currently with the Sustainability and Mobility Department, specifically in the ADA Compliance and Accessibility Section.
 Her influence extends beyond her current role.
-Ms. Warner actively collaborates on developing street design guidelines, curb ramp design guidelines and standards, municipal codes, and public rights-of-way policies.
-Her oversight of the City’s accessibility compliance program and implementation of improvements outlined in the Facilities and the Right-of-Way (ROW) Transition Plan demonstrate her comprehensive approach to accessibility.
-Ms. Warner holds a master of science degree in Architectural Engineering and is a Certified Access Specialist.
-She also reviews design and construction documents, provides training, and develops new standards and guidelines to ensure compliance with accessibility regulations.
-Ms. Warner is a board member of California’s Certified Access Specialists Institute.
+Ms. Warner actively collaborates on the development of Street Design Guidelines, Curb ramp design guidelines and City standards, Municipal codes, and Public Rights of Way policies.
+She oversees the city’s accessibility compliance program and implements improvements outlined in the Facilities and Right-of-Way (ROW) Transition Plan, demonstrating her comprehensive approach to accessibility.
+Ms. Warner holds a Master of Science degree in Architectural Engineering and is a Certified Access Specialist.
+She reviews design and construction documents, provides training, and develops new standards and guidelines to ensure compliance with accessibility regulations.
+Additionally, Ms. Warner serves as a board member of California’s Certified Access Specialists Institute.

 How to Identify Soil Types

-On-DemandAugust 21, 2025
+On-DemandAugust 21, 20252.0 Credit Hours

 Credits